voxlz/kanjiken-kanjivg/my_files/kanji.md

 | ⿙ | 2FD9 | bridge | 2 |  皿
 | ⿚ | 2FDA | table-flip| 3 | 皿

+contenders: bottom part of 長,, 喪, 喰, 食 | similar to 𧘇, 艮

+### Imperfect radicals

+I have broken my own rules with these radicals, since they sometimes appear with a differently slanted stroke.
+Should probably create new radicals for these.

+* 喪, 長 | 𧘇  first line sometimes not slanted.
+* ?? | 王  last line sometimes slanted.

 ### Positional radicals

 Certain radicals have multiple representations.
 Here follows a list of radical pars not considered homoglyphs, and if I consider them identical or not.